What is the Neue Nationalgalerie and why is it significant?

 A Brief History

-The construction began in 1965 and faced numerous delays due to political and funding issues.
-However, Mies van der Rohe’s vision finally materialized when the Neue Nationalgalerie was opened to the public on September 15, 1968.
+The construction started in 1965 and time and again got hampered because of political instability and fund crunch.
+But the dream of Mies van der Rohe came true at last when Neue Nationalgalerie was opened only for the public from September 15, 1968.

 Architectural Features